 The most common uses of 4-7-8 breathing are for reducing stress and anxiety.
 With frequent use, it reportedly becomes more effective in helping a person manage their stress levels.

-The 4-7-8 breathing pattern and other breathing techniques may offer many potential health benefits, such as helping a person fall asleep faster and lowering their stress levels.
+The 4-7-8 breathing pattern and other breathing techniques may offer many potential health benefits, such as reducing anxiety and helping a person fall asleep faster.

 The only reported side effect is lightheadedness.
 If a person experiences this, they should either stop using the technique or modify the length of their breaths.